Malaysia · tool

 Local etiquette

-- •Reservations are generally not needed for hawker stalls but recommended for popular restaurants, especially on weekends.
+- •Reservations are generally not needed for hawker stalls but recommended for popular upscale restaurants.